dtcenter/ufs-case-studies/docs/source/2017DenverPBL.rst

       Skew-T Log-P plot from observed and simulated sounding profiles.
 Indices including K-index and lapse rate are shown in the bottom.

-    * GFS.v16.0.10 underestimated the temperature inversion strength at 800 hPa with a warmer near surface temperature and a colder temperature at the top of inversion.
+    * GFS.v16.0.10 underestimates the temperature inversion strength at 800 hPa with a warmer near surface temperature and a colder temperature at the top of inversion.